developmentseed/raster-uploader/README.md

-It is highly recommended however to use the deploy tool over this method as Parameters, existance of ECS/Docker resources, & S3 access are not provided by the default AWS Cloudformation deploy experience and must be checked manually before a deploy can suceed.
+It is highly recommended however to use the deploy tool over this method as Parameters, existance of ECS/Docker resources, & S3 access are not provided by the default AWS Cloudformation deploy experience and must be checked manually before a deployment can succeed.

 Deploy comes pre-installed in the reposity and can be run via:
 ```sh